 Surgery offers lung cancer patients with early disease (stage 1 and 2) the greatest chance of a cure.
 Surgery is performed by a cardiothoracic surgeon, under a general anaesthetic.
 There are a number of factors that the surgeon will consider before offering surgery.
-These include - the stage of the tumour, the size and location of the tumour, a favourable PET scan result, the overall fitness of the patient, and their ability to live well with the lung tissue removed.
+These include - the stage of the tumour, the size and location of the tumour, a favourable PET scan result, the overall well being and fitness of the patient, and their ability to live well with the lung tissue removed.
 Other disease processes such as diabetes, heart diseases etc are taken into account as well as the ability to tolerate a general anaesthetic.
 Age does not preclude surgery but careful preoperative planning and post operative care is required.

 The amount of lung tissue taken depends on the location of the tumour and the individual characteristics of each patient. – it may be one lobe, two lobes of the right lung, a complete lung or in some cases only a segment of a lobe.
 Lymph nodes are also taken out from the surrounding lung area for examination under the microscope called histopathology.
 There are some patients who will benefit from chemotherapy before surgery.
 Others may require chemotherapy after surgery – this is determined by the histopathology results.